Stellar Blade

 Stellar Blade is a 2024 action-adventure game developed by Shift Up and published by Sony Interactive Entertainment.
-Players take control of the protagonist, Eve, as she embarks on a mission to save humanity from a relentless war against the Naytibas in a distant future.
+Players take control of the protagonist, Eve, as she embarks on a mission to save humanity from a relentless war against an alien race known as the Naytibas in a distant future.
 Throughout her journey, Eve is joined by her squad and other survivors as they fight to reclaim Earth.

 Shift Up, a Korean studio founded by Kim Hyung-tae, first teased the game in 2019 under the working title Project Eve.
 By 2021, it was announced as a PlayStation 5 exclusive, to be published by Sony Interactive Entertainment.
 In 2022, the game was officially named Stellar Blade.

 After being delayed from its original 2023 release, Stellar Blade was launched for the PlayStation 5 on April 26, 2024.
-A Windows version was released on June 11, 2025.
+A Windows version was released on June 11, 2025, and a Nintendo Switch 2 version will be released on November 5, 2026.
 The game received positive reviews from critics, who praised its visuals and combat, though some criticism was aimed at the story.
-By June 2025, it had sold over 3 million units.
-A sequel, titled Stellar Blade 2 is in production.
+By June 2025, it had sold over three million units.
+A sequel, Stellar Blade: Blood Rain, is in production.